tock/tock/doc/Syscalls.md

 driver is present.
 In other cases, however, the return value can have an additional meaning such as the number of devices present, as is the case in the `led` driver to indicate how many LEDs are present on the board.

+Returns `ENODEVICE` if `driver` does not refer to a valid kernel driver, and ENOSUPPORT if the driver exists but doesn't support the `command_number`.

 ### 3: Allow